Specific Antipsychotic Medications

 Do Antipsychotic Medications Interact with Other Drugs?

 Antipsychotic medications have the potential to interact with many other medications, herbal products, vitamins, recreational drugs, alcohol or food.
 It is difficult to know the risk of each interaction as there is not a lot of research in this area.
-It is very important for your doctor and pharmacist to know all of the medications, herbal products and vitamins you take.
+It is very important for your doctor and pharmacist to know all the medications, herbal products and vitamins you take.
 It is also important that they know how often you drink alcohol, smoke cigarettes and/or use recreational drugs.
-Having all of the information is important so that your healthcare team can review the potential interactions and the risks and benefits of the treatments for you.
+Having all the information is important so that your healthcare team can review the potential interactions and the risks and benefits of the treatments for you.

 Adults Over 65